babblequest/PuzzleRoom/README.md

 # PuzzleRoom
 Escape room or puzzle room single page app

-This is a single webpage app created for the Cornel Elementary Advanced math group.
+This is a single web page app created for the Cornell Elementary Advanced math group.

-A missle has been mistakenly launched.
+A missile has been mistakenly launched.
 Only you and your team can stop it.
-Find the clues and enter the code to stop the missle.
+Find the clues and enter the code to stop the missile.
 This is the result of the capstone project for my elementary advanced math group.
 I found this project to be interesting in that it required the team to be creative and work on a very open ended problem set.
 Many of my advanced kids found it hard to create something without any set parameters.

-The rest of the grade was able to go through the puzzle room and reenforce many of the years lessons.
+The rest of the grade was able to go through the puzzle room and reinforce many of the years lessons.
 Course work was needed for about half of the puzzles.
-The other half were typical escape room challenges ie. magnet on a string, velcro on a stick, air pressure tubing, UV lighting to find hidden words, riddles, and random tools.
+The other half were typical escape room challenges like magnet on a string, Velcro on a stick, air pressure tubing, UV lighting to find hidden words, riddles, and random tools.
 A large number of the puzzles used plastic storage boxes locked by a variety of combination locks.
 One side of a plastic container with two snap lids was sealed with epoxy and the other had holes drilled to insert locks.
 Tools or clues were stored inside to help with the next follow on puzzle.
 All puzzles were presented in a linear fashion to allow solving the entire room in about 15 minutes.

-We used 4 seperate problem flows.
+We used 4 separate problem flows.
 One to unlock the computer keyboard and three to enter into the web app.
-We were able to support about 15 kids split into teams to solve each problem flow in parrelel.
-To keep it simple each problem flow was located on a seperate row of tables.
+We were able to support about 15 kids split into teams to solve each problem flow in parallel.
+To keep it simple each problem flow was located on a separate row of tables.
 Kids really seemed to enjoy both building and running through the room.

-The problem presentation is in the DrZ document.
+The problem presentation is in the Dr Z document.

 Features:
 * Simple setup